chronicled/mediledger/README.md

 ### Open source protocol for decentralized SGTIN verification and GTIN ownership transfer

-[Visit the overview page](https://github.com/chronicled/mediledger/blob/master/overview/README.md) for a business and technical overview of the project.
-As a preview, the following diagram illustrates the various components and the flow to verify an SGTIN.
-The overview describes the components and the use cases.
+[Visit the overview page](https://github.com/chronicled/mediledger/blob/master/overview/README.md) to understand Mediledger's blockchain based solution for the pharmaceutical industry to perform resaleable returns.
+As a preview, the following diagram illustrates how the system can be used to verify an SGTIN.

 <a href="examples/3-Gtin-Lookup.md"><img src="overview/validate-gtin.png" width="60%"></a>